clojurists-together/clojuriststogether.org/content/open-source.md

 We currently have three levels of fellowships:

 * $1k/$2k fellowships for smaller/more experimental projects.
 These can last up to three months.
 * $9k fellowships for larger projects.
 The work for these fellowships can be done over 1-12 months, rather than needing to do them in a fixed 3-month period.

+### Annual Funding
 * $1.5k/month for 12 months.
-Recipients of these long-term fellowships don't need to submit a proposal, we just fund them to continue the great work they're already doing.
-Clojurists Together members will vote on which developers receive these fellowships.

-The number of projects funded in each cycle and the amount paid for each fellowship may vary depending on member support, and project requirements.
-Successful projects will know in advance of starting how much they will be paid.
+Towards the end of the year, Clojurists Together issues a call for applications from developers.
+We have seen that giving developers flexible, long-term funding gives them the space to do high-impact work.
+This might be continuing maintenance on existing projects, new feature development, or perhaps a brand-new project.
+The committee reviews the applications and issues a ballot to the members who then vote on final awardees based on Ranked Voting process.
+The number of awardees varies depending on funding available.

 ### Application Requirements

 - You are a maintainer of the project, i.e. you have commit access to the project, or the others that work on the project recognise you as a maintainer.